 Ms. McClung explained that the Gifford Foundation now uses this model with its grantees: “We had better reports and more honest reports.
 It uses a simple template and provides a full picture of the completed grant.”
-This open reporting method allows all organizations to have a greater impact with each project that they undertake.
+This open reporting method allows all organizations to make a greater impact with each project that they undertake.

 Renie Carniol, Director of the Grotta Fund for Senior Care, likened the process to a baseball field.
 First base would be people who are new to the idea of measuring grant program outcomes.
 At second base, professionals would be using the outcomes to assess and enhance grantee performance.
 Third base represents the grantors who are using the data and learning from grantees.
 The real home run is when grantors are able to use the information that they have gathered, learn from grantees, and improve the quality of the projects that they are supporting.